CUBRID/cubrid-manual/en/sql/function/string_fn.rst

 .. function:: SUBSTRING_INDEX (string, delim, count)

-    The **SUBSTRING_INDEX** function counts the separators included in the partial character string and will return the partial character string before *count*\th.
+    The **SUBSTRING_INDEX** function counts the separators included in the partial character string and will return the partial character string before the *count*\ -th separator.
 The return value is a **VARCHAR** type.

     :param string: Input character string.
 The maximum length is 33,554,432 and if this length is exceeded, **NULL** will be returned.
     :param delim: Delimiter.
 It is case-sensitive.
     :param count: Delimiter occurrence count.
 If you enter a positive number, it counts the character string from the left and if you enter a negative number, it counts it from the right.
 If it is 0, an empty string will be returned.
-If the type cannot be converted, an error wll be returned.
+If the type cannot be converted, an error will be returned.
     :rtype: STRING

 .. code-block:: sql